memgraph/docs/products/memgraph/v0.51.0/how_to_guides/use-query-modules-provided-by-memgraph.md

 CREATE (n3)-[:e]->(n4);
 ```

-The following query will do the magic:
+The following query will do the calculation:

 ```opencypher
 MATCH (n)-[e]->(m) WITH collect(n) as nodes, collect(e) as edges